microsoft/CameraTraps/classification/README.md

 Before doing any model training, create a directory under `CameraTraps/classification/` for tracking all of our generated files.
 We refer to this directory with the variable `$BASE_LOGDIR`.

-## 1. Select classification labels for training.
+## 1. Select classification labels for training

 Create a classification label specification JSON file (usually named `label_spec.json`).
 This file defines the labels that our classifier will be trained to distinguish, as well as the original dataset labels and/or biological taxons that will map to each classification label.
 See the required format [here](#json).